neilpeterson/talk-terraform-workshop/07-terraform-workspaces/README.md

 ![](../images/workspace-backend.jpg)

-You can also notice, that we now have an instance of the application for each workspace, each in its own Azure resource group.
+Also notice that you now have an instance of the application for each workspace, each in its own Azure resource group.

 ```
 $ az group list -o table